 Looking for the best places to watch fireworks in NYC for 4th of July 2019?
 Perhaps actor James Lafferty said it best when he remarked, “I always have the most fun on the Fourth of July.
 You don’t have to exchange any gifts.
 You just go to the beach and watch fireworks.”
 Fortunately, visitors to New York City can enjoy a myriad of Independence Day choices beyond the beach when it comes to enjoying spectacular fireworks for Fourth of July 2019 (although the annual Coney Island fireworks display is actually quite impressive and follows the legendary Nathan’s Famous International Hot Dog Eating Contest earlier in the day!).
-If you really want to experience some explosive eye candy on Independence Day 2019, here are the four best places to watch fireworks in NYC for the 4th of July:
+If you really want to experience some explosive eye candy on Independence Day 2019, take a break from the mundane (and from the weird things to do in NYC at night) and check out these four best places to watch fireworks in NYC for the 4th of July:

 1 | Enjoy Dazzling 4th of July Fireworks Views from One World Observatory | Nothing beats viewing NYC fireworks on the 4th of July high above the Manhattan skyline at One World Observatory, which lies at the top of One World Trade Center (AKA the Freedom Tower) and rises 1,776 feet tall (symbolizing the year that American colonists declared their independence from Britain), making it the tallest building in the United States.
 Packages for the Fourth of July Celebration at One World Observatory range from the conventional All-Inclusive with an open bar and “all-American fare” to the much pricier Ultra Experience (featuring a more extensive liquor selection, of course).
 For another great bird’s-eye view of NYC fireworks this Fourth of July, consider the “Ultimate 4th of July Celebration” that takes place on the 86th-Floor Observatory of the Empire State Building (once again, expect to shell out some big bucks for the privilege!).
 Note: Tickets must be purchased well in advance of the Fourth of July to guarantee your spot at either of these prime fireworks viewing locales.
 By the way, although the Top of the Rock observation deck does not offer views of the 4th of July fireworks (tickets are available on July 4 between 8 AM and 3 PM only), Rockefeller Center itself offers plenty of Fourth of July festivities, including hosting the ever-popular Soccer Games on the Plaza.